Contents

 Assign to Calendar

-- This menu command allows the selected event to be
+- This menu command enables the selected event to be

 quickly re-assigned to a different calendar.